marcelhamel/sideman/README.md

-###SIDEMAN
+### SIDEMAN

-This is the front-end for the Sideman tool at marcelhamel.com.
+This is the React/Redux front-end for the Sideman tool at marcelhamel.com.